Plan for multiple platforms

 How does changing the way an application is installed cause issues?

-Even though platforms are identically installed, if an application is configured differently on each, errors might occur when the application starts.
+Even though the platforms are installed identically, if an application is configured differently on each, errors might occur when the application starts.
 For example, a macro or add-on might activate in Excel on one platform but not another.

 The Start menu

 The Start menu contains links (LNK and LNK2 files).
-The user-specific part of the menu is stored in the profile and can be modified by users.
+The user-specific part of the menu is stored in the profile and users can modify that part of the menu.
 Adding custom links (to executables or documents) is common.
 In addition, links that are language-specific result in multiple Start menu entries for the same application.
 Furthermore, links pointing to documents might be invalid on other computers.
 The reason is that the path to the document is relative to another system, or it is a network path that is inaccessible.

-By default, the content of the Start menu folder is not saved by Profile Management because links pointing to executables are often computer-dependent.
+By default, Profile Management does not save the content of the Start menu folder because links pointing to executables are often computer-dependent.
 However, in situations where the systems are similar, including the Start menu in your Profile Management configuration improves the consistency when users roam from desktop to desktop.
 Alternatively, you can process the Start menu with folder redirection.

 Note: Unpredictable side effects can often result from what appears to be the most innocuous of changes.
-For example, see the article Citrix User Profile Manager (UPM) and the Broken Rootdrive on the Sepago blog.
+For example, see the article at https://helgeklein.com/blog/2009/09/citrix-user-profile-manager-upm-and-the-broken-rootdrive/ on the Sepago blog.

 Always test and verify the behavior of the Start menu across platforms.